LandonSchropp/vim-stamp/readme.md

 # Vim Stamp

-Vim Stamp is a plugin that makes it easy to replace text with the contents of the last command.
+Stamp is a [NeoVim](https://neovim.io/) and [Vim](https://www.vim.org/) plugin that makes it easy to replace text with the contents of the last command.
 This allows you to very quickly replace text in a repeatable way without the need for macros.

 ## Demo